rage/programming-23/data/part-11/2-more-comprehensions.md

 Please write a function named `filter_forbidden(string: str, forbidden: str)` which takes two strings as its arguments.
 The function should return a new version of the first string.
 It should not contain any characters from the second string.

 The function should be implemented using list comprehensions.
-The maximum length of the function, measured in lines of code, should be 3, including the header line beginning with the `def` keyword.
+The maximum length of the function is three lines of code, including the header line beginning with the `def` keyword.

 Please have a look at the example below.